mohon0/Mohon/README.md

 ## Features

-- User authentication using Firebase Auth.
+- User authentication using Next Auth.
 - Storing blog posts in MongoDB using Prisma.
 - Real-time updates on the user dashboard.
 - Secure password storage using Bcrypt.